-With the same fascination as for her art, textile and print designs are bold, with geometric elements and a tight rigidity in a similar palette of black and earth tones plus the colours of the sea.
-Inspiration is drawn from Ancient, Renaissance and Gothic Italian architecture, Italian flora and random cuttings from glossy fashion magazines.
-Ideas are often a transition or progression of one of her own original photographs, paintings or collages, with the desired outcome of something sumptuous or whimsical, to then be applied to a variety of surfaces.
+With the same fascination as for art, textile and print designs are bold with geometric elements and a tight rigidity in a similar palette of black and earth tones plus the colours of the sea.
+Inspiration strikes wandering around Italian streets with abundant Ancient, Renaissance and Gothic architecture to admire at every turn, or Italian flora and fauna when out in the countryside.
+Random cuttings from glossy fashion magazines are arranged into abstract images and finished designs are usually a transition or progression of an original photograph, painting or collage, with the desired outcome of something sumptuous or whimsical.

-Very private with a small circle of close friends, living happily with writer-journalist husband and an affectionate feline named Wolfgang after her favourite composer, she divides her time between Rome and her beloved Venice but prefers to vacation at isolated beach retreats and spas in the middle of nowhere.
+Very private and slightly reclusive with a strong dislike of the telephone and social gatherings, Frances has a small circle of close friends, lives happily with writer-journalist husband, affectionate feline (Wolfgang - after her favourite composer) and divides her time between Rome and her beloved Venice but prefers to vacation at isolated beach retreats and enjoys regular jaunts to natural hot springs.
+Preferred therapy: Shopping!